-YouTube Uploader – Let Others Upload Videos to your YouTube Channel
+YouTube Uploader - Let Others Upload Videos to your YouTube Channel

 If you have a collaborative YouTube channel with multiple contributors, you may consider setting up your own private YouTube Uploader form and any of the contributors will be able to upload their work on your channel directly via the form.

-Here’s how you can build a YouTube uploader in 3 easy steps.
+Here’s how you can build a YouTube uploader for your team in 3 easy steps.

-- Click here to make a copy of the YouTube uploader script in your Google Drive.
-It is recommended that you create a new Google account to test the YouTube uploader before using it with your main account.
+Step 1: Click here to make a copy of the YouTube uploader script in your Google Drive.

+An active YouTube channel must be associated with the Google Account where you are copying the script.
+It is recommended that you create a new Google account to test the YouTube uploader script and create a channel for that account.
-- Enable the YouTube API for your Google project.
-Go to Resources > Cloud Platform Project, click the project name and enable the YouTube Data API from the API library.
-Watch the video guide for details.

-- While inside the script editor, go to Publish > Deploy as Web App and click Update.
+Step 2: Inside the Google Script editor, go to the Publish menu, choose Deploy as Web App and click Update.

-- You’ll be presented with an authorization screen as the script needs permission to upload videos on your behalf and also send email notifications when a new video is uploaded.
-Click Allow.
+Step 3: You’ll be presented with an authorization screen as the script needs permission to upload videos to your YouTube channel.
+It also needs permission to send email notifications when a new video is uploaded.
+Click the Allow button.

 That’s it.
-You’ll be presented with a unique URL that you can share with your team members.
+You’ll be presented with a video upload URL that you can share with your team members.

-The user is presented with a simple web form where they can fill in the video title, description, the video category, and the privacy mode (should the video be private, public or unlisted).
-All they have to do is select a file and click “Upload” to send the video to your YouTube channel directly.
+When any user clicks the URL, a simple web form opens where they can fill in the video title, description, the video category, and the privacy mode (the YouTube video can be private, public or unlisted).

+All they have to do is select a video file from the desktop and click “Upload” to send the video to your YouTube channel directly.

 - When deploying the web app, choose “Me” under the “Execute the App as” section and “Anyone, even anonymous” under the “Who has access to the app” section.

-- If you would like to disable the uploader, go to Resources > Deploy as web app and choose “Disable web app.”
+- If you would like to disable the uploader, go to the script editor, choose Resources > Deploy as web app and click the “Disable web app” button.

-- The uploader is written in JavaScript (ES6) and compiled to Google Apps Script with Babel, Clasp and the Apps Script starter kit.